STUDENTJOB BLOG

 Understanding the technical aspects of SEO, such as site architecture, page speed, and implementing structured data (Schema markup) is crucial for improving a website’s ranking.

-Learn how to optimise content for both users and search engines.
-This includes on-page SEO techniques, like keyword placement and optimising meta tags, as well as off-page strategies, like building high-quality backlinks.
+Learn how to optimize content for both users and search engines.
+This includes on-page SEO techniques, like keyword placement and optimizing meta tags, as well as off-page strategies, like building high-quality backlinks.

 Analytics & reporting